 The market for EPC projects is largely limited to public institutions on federal, state and regional levels including special purpose buildings like universities, hospitals and leisure facilities.
 Projects are spread very unevenly across the German landscape.
-"EPC hotspots" are particularly observed where independent market facilita-
+"EPC hotspots" are particularly observed where independent market facilitators such as energy agencies engage on behalf of buildings in preparing concrete projects owners and putting them out on the market for ESCos to bid for.

-&lt;sup>2 Three possible explanations are: Besides budgetary necessities of public institution for third party financing, the existing high saving potentials due to backlogs in building retrofit and modernization facilitate a WIN-WIN situation between building owner and ESCo.
+2 Three possible explanations are: Besides budgetary necessities of public institution for third party financing, the existing high saving potentials due to backlogs in building retrofit and modernization facilitate a WIN-WIN situation between building owner and ESCo.
 And off course regulations and statutory provisions on different levels force public entities to implement energy policy goals.